Nameless Rumia's Wiki

 Personal wiki

-A personal wiki is a type of wiki used for one's personal knowledge management, removing all of the collaborative elements for a digital commonplace book, mind map, or zettelkasten.
+A personal wiki is a type of wiki utilized for one's personal knowledge management, removing all of the collaborative elements for a digital commonplace book, mind map, or zettelkasten.
 In other words, a wiki repurposed as a 'second brain' or personal blog of sorts.

 Back in the late 2000s, there used to be a small personal wiki craze, but most of these projects ended up being abandoned for one reason or another.
 In recent years, however, there has been a curious personal wiki renaissance, though not at the level of the late 2000s.